 Density of light fixtures and LC APs allows highly precise localisation of users and paths.
 This enables the provision of navigational directions for users within a store or mall.

-The fact that light is non-penetrative and highly containable enables the establishment of very secure wireless signals.
+The fact that light is non-penetrative to opaque objects such as walls enables the establishment of very secure wireless signals.

 IoT